Get

 But if you do suspect that the nausea is ongoing, make an appointment with your veterinarian so they can examine your pet.
 They might have to run lab work testing to pinpoint exactly what’s off.
 In the event that it’s food-related, they might have you try food trials so they can pinpoint the ingredient that is giving the cat grief.

-cat licking its lips
+cat licking it's nose

 5. Your Cat Might Have Allergies

-Look for different allergic reaction cues such as:
+Look for different allergic reaction cues, such as:

 • Watery eyes